Skip to main content

 How to think about batch settings:

-• num_generations: Larger groups (16-32) increase reward diversity but use more memory
+• rollouts_per_example: Larger groups (16-32) increase reward diversity but increase training time and memory usage

-• per_device_train_batch_size: Limited by GPU memory after model weights
+• micro_batch_size: Limited by GPU memory after model weights

 Generation Parameters